Point source localisation with unbalanced optimal transport: Extensions

-We first formulate the general algorithm in \cref{sec:extensions:algorithm}, and then sketch its convergence in \cref{sec:extensions:convergence} through an extension of \cref{lemma:fb:fejer}.
-In \cref{sec:extensions:step-lengths} we verify the abstract convergence conditions for a more specific primal-dual method.
+We first formulate the algorithm in \cref{sec:extensions:algorithm}.
+Then, in \cref{sec:extensions:convergence.fb}, we sketch the convergence of subdifferentials for the special case of forward-backward splitting.
+Afterwards, in \cref{sec:extensions:convergence}, through an extension of \cref{lemma:fb:fejer}, we sketch the convergence of primal-dual gaps in the general case.
+In \cref{sec:extensions:step-lengths}, for a specific case, we provide a more explicit expression of the step length conditions in the latter result.